 Introduction

-Well, at 5:29 PM, on a windy and sunny Sunday late afternoon, how are y'all?
-The rain most of the day yesterday was fun.
-The result was no weekend hike for me.
+Well, at 5:29 PM on a windy and sunny late Sunday afternoon, how are y'all?
+The rain yesterday for most of the day was fun.
+The result for me was no weekend hike.

 Life, Such As It Is, Update

-I am still drudging along, in my work-at-home, Monday through Wednesday, and at office, Thursday and Friday, routine.
-I survived.
-Monday was our usual every-four-week chiropractic appointment.
-I wonder if I'm enduring another setback, in a countless number of setbacks, to go forward.
+I am still drudging along, working from home on Monday through Wednesday and at the office on Thursday and Friday.
+I am surviving.
+Last Monday was our usual every-four-week chiropractic appointment.
+I wonder if I am enduring another setback, in a countless number of setbacks, to go forward.
 This one involves my left shoulder.
-I will know, in a few weeks.
+I will know in a few weeks.
 I endure.

-4/8/2021, Thursday, was Holocaust Remembrance Day.
+Thursday, 4/8/2021, was Holocaust Remembrance Day.
 Did you remember?
 I did.
-"Band of Brothers" was on TV last evening.
-That was fitting.
-I will not get into the historical details now.
-You are able to research all the factual details.
-It happened – despite what the fake propaganda claims.
+The series “Band of Brothers” was televised last evening, which was fitting.
+I will not go into the historical details of the Holocaust now.
+A person can research all the facts.
+The Holocaust happened, despite the claims of the false propaganda.

-4/9/2021, Friday, was my next-to-eldest brother's birthday anniversary.
-(I am the eldest of four sons, of Earl and Betty Ferrell.)
-I called him, after work.
+Friday, 4/9/2021, was the birthday of my younger brother, who is closest to me in age.
+(I am the oldest of the four sons of Earl and Betty Ferrell.)
+I called him after work.
 We talked for a while.
-His family and he are doing well enough.
-I know other details, which I will not post here.
+His family and he were getting along well enough.
+I know other details, which I will not mention here.

-4/10/2021, Saturday, would have been the birthday of my mother-in-law, Phyllis Ann House Gordon (4/10/1941 – 4/30/2017).
-Almost four years have passed, since she went Home.
-I remembered.
-“Maw” Gordon, as I called her, was a good mother-in-law.
-My wife and her Gordon family endured well enough.
-It gets a little easier, as time passes.
-I wonder what my mother-in-law and my mother (Betty Lou Wood Ferrell), along with so many others, are doing now.
-I know that they are having more joy at Home than we are here – on this speck of dust.
-Hey, Lord, when will you call “everyone out of the pool?”
-We, well most of us, whom I know, are ready to go Home, to join so many others!
-We will wait, since you aren't coming back today – well, unless you do in a few more hours.
+Saturday, 4/10/2021, would have been the birthday of my mother-in-law, Phyllis Ann House Gordon (4/10/1941–4/30/2017).
+Almost four years have passed since she went to her heavenly home.
+Maw Gordon, as I called her, was a good mother-in-law.
+My wife and her Gordon family endured the day well enough.
+It gets a little easier as time passes.
+I wonder what my mother-in-law, my mother (Betty Lou Wood Ferrell), and so many others are doing now.
+I know that they are having more heavenly joy than we are here on this temporal speck of dust.
+Hey, Lord, when will you call “everyone out of the pool”?
+We, most of those I know, are ready to go home and join so many others who are there!
+We will wait since you aren't coming back today—unless you do in a few more hours.

-Yesterday, ironically, we received a postal letter, regarding the speed bump plan.
-About eight months ago, in the warm weather, a neighbor instigated an effort by Knox County, to install two speed bumps in our little subdivision.
+Yesterday, ironically, we received a postal letter regarding the speed bump plan for our subdivision.
+About eight months ago in the warm weather, a neighbor instigated an effort by Knox County to install two speed bumps in our little subdivision.
 (They call them speed humps, which is a euphemistic expression.)
 Months went by.
 I assumed that the petition phase had stopped the insanity.
-It, apparently, did not.
+Apparently, it did not.

-Today, I took a little time.
-I finished a letter to Knox County, which I started yesterday.
+Today, I took some time to finish a letter, which I started yesterday, to Knox County.
 Mrs. Appalachian Irishman bought the extra envelopes and stamps that I needed.
-We have 22 neighbors, in this quiet and peaceful subdivision.
-Tomorrow, I will have, with flag up, in our mailbox, 23 postal letters.
+We have 22 neighbors in this quiet and peaceful subdivision.
+Tomorrow, I will have flagged up for delivery from our mailbox 23 postal letters.
 One goes to Knox County.
 The other 22 go to our neighbors.
-(I could, of course, hand deliver to our neighbors, but the post office needs the money.)
+I could, of course, hand-deliver the letters to our neighbors, but the post office could use the money.

-Well, we'll see what happens.
-I may win.
-I may lose.
-Our subdivision does NOT need the speed bumps!
-Either way, I AM STANDING – against the bureaucratic insanity, which a neighbor, who went overboard, inspired last year.
+Well, we will see what happens.
+I may win or lose.
+Our subdivision does not need speed bumps!
+Either way, I am standing against the bureaucratic insanity, which a neighbor who went overboard inspired last year.

 Conclusion

-This is a brief update only.
-I have another article, on “Corona Myopia,” etc., in my mind.
+This has been only a brief update.
+I have another article on “Corona Myopia,” etc., in my mind.
 Supper, however, is almost ready.
-It's 6:15 PM.
+The time is now 6:15 PM.
 Let's eat!

 No comments: